nirmalprojects1988/RestAssuredFrameWork/README.md

 ****************************************************************************
 **How the Framework is built?**
+I have used dummy api which is https://reqres.in/
 Rest API Automation Framework built using Rest Assured, Java, Maven, TestNG, and Extent Reports.

 Test-Driven Framework